KKTuttle/JS-week4/README.md

 _This web application allows user to display a question on the board and see answers of other users._

-## User Stories
+## Specifications
+#### User Stories(Ember Week 1):

-* Questions have the content of the question itself, an author and additional notes.
+* _Questions should have the content of the question itself, an author and additional notes._
-* Answers have the content of the answer and the author.
+* _Answers should have the content of the answer and the author._
-* Includes a header that appears on all pages containing the name of the site and a link to the home page.
+* _Include a header and/or navbar that appears on all pages containing the name of your site and a link to the home page._
-* Lists all questions on the homepage, with only the question and the name of the author showing.
+* _List all questions on the homepage, with only the question and the name of the author showing._
-* Users are able to click on a question to view additional information.
+* _Users should be able to click on a question to view additional information._
-* Allows users to add and edit questions.
+* _Allow users to add and edit questions._
-* Allow users to add answers to a question.
-* Answers are added and viewed on the same page as the question they respond to.
+* _Allow users to add answers to a question.
+Answers should be added and viewed on the same page as the question they respond to._

-## Project Objectives

-* The project contains at least one functioning computed property.
-* A service has been implemented successfully.
-* At least one custom helper is being used to format data.
-* Previous standards have been met.
-* The application works as expected.
-* Project is in a polished, portfolio-quality state.
-* You are able to discuss the flow of your code and the concepts behind it using correct terminology.
+#### User Stories(Ember Week 2):
+* _As a user, I'd like to know how many answers each question has.(Computed Property)_
+* _As a user, I'd like to see an icon next to questions without answers.(Helper)_
+* _As a user, I'd like to create a  list of my favorite questions to reference later.(Service)_

 ## Known Bugs
 _none_